Sindrex/9dotproblem/README.md

    * 8: (8.9, 10.6)
    * 9: (10.9, 10.6)
  In addition 8 timers are stored.
 These are the time between different draw actions taken by the user.
-   * timer1: When the first point is created (and the user starts drawing first line).
+   * timer1: When the first point is created (and the user starts drawing first line.
+Time after start of the try.).
    * timer2: When the second point is created (and the user stops drawing first line).
    * timer3: When the user starts drawing second line.
    * timer4: When the third point is created (and the user stops drawing the second line).